The main simulation loop works as follows:

 - Active physicalized objects (i.e. those with simulation class 2) are grouped into separate islands by following their collider lists

 - Their Step function is called, which advances their positions and orientations and checks for collisions.
+Forward Euler integration is used: first position and rotation are updated with the current velocities, and then velocities are updated with gravity and phys areas (later only velocities will be updated by the contact solver).
+Additionally, there’s a flag to update rotation using Runge-Kutta 4, which is important to get correct rotation in 0-gravity, for instance.
 Steps are split into sub-steps if they exceed and object's step cap.
 Objects that move "fast enough" first do a continuous linear check along their velocity vector, and stop at the first contact.
 Note that if they initially intersect with something, this check will detect only new contacts along the way (for instance, if there's a triangle-triangle intersection, the next event will be one triangle's edge hitting the other triangle's edge).
 The main collision data comes from static intersection check with penetration depth

 - Since collision detection changes collider lists, new islands are formed and the entities are requested to register all their contacts and constraints in a global list